Digital on-screen graphics by country: Denmark

-Unlike Scandinavian neighbors Norway and Sweden, which almost exclusively use the top right corner for their DOGs, TV channels in Denmark may use either the top left corner or the top right for their DOGs.
+Unlike Scandinavian neighbours Norway and Sweden, which almost exclusively use the top right corner for their DOGs, TV channels in Denmark may use either the top left corner or the top right for their DOGs.
 The public broadcaster DR and the state-owned commercial broadcaster TV 2 display their logos at the top left, as does commercial broadcaster Discovery with its TV channels such as Kanal 4 and Kanal 5.
 However, TV3 and other Viasat channels owned by Viaplay Group (formerly part of Modern Times Group) display their logos at the top right.

 Finland

 Nelonen was the first channel in Finland to use a DOG from its launch in June 1997.
 MTV3 started to use a DOG in the beginning of 1998, and Yle introduced DOGs in its two channels in August 1998.

 Public broadcaster Yle moved its logos from the top right corner to the top left when it rebranded on 5 March 2012.
 However, the commercial TV channels, like MTV3 and Nelonen, place their logos at the top right.
 This is exactly the opposite of what is seen with the Netherlands, where the public broadcasting consortium NPO places its logo bug at the top right, but the main commercial broadcasters use the top left.

-Most logos on free channels are small, white or gray and opaque, but some have colors like National Geographic and TLC.
+Most logos on free channels are small, white or gray and opaque, but some have colours such as National Geographic (Disney) and TLC (WBD).